Guidelines for Professors of Students with Disabilities

 4. The Office of Disability Services is responsible for determining which students are eligible as students with disabilities.

 5. It is suggested that you include a statement in your syllabus that encourages students with disabilities to use the process.
-Sample statements are provided in the "For Faculty" folder for your convenience.
+Sample statements are provided in the "For Faculty" link for your convenience.

 6. If a student requires an accommodation in your classroom, the Office of Disability Services will provide a letter for the student to present to you.
 That document will detail the accommodations to which the student is entitled.
 Accommodations should not alter the fundamental nature of the program of study.
 If you are concerned that an accommodation will fundamentally alter the nature of your course, please contact the Office of Disability Services.